brianobot/C_learning/README.md

 # Learning C

+# Description
-this is repo containing small code snippets written to explain basic programming concepts with c programming language
+this is repo contains structure and curated code snippets an well documented C source codes written to explain basic c programming concepts.

 ## Usage
 - Any and all code improvements are whole-heartedly accepted